storessuite/wix/README.md

 ```
 4. Add a route `${APP_URL}/wix/oauth/complete`.
 You will receive `state` and `wixSiteId` at this endpoint after installation is complete.
 This can be a good place to create a connection between wix site and authenticated user.

+## Wix Contract
+You should create a class by implement WixContract and bind WixContract with the class.
+This is required when wix installation is complete and Wix package needs to access app's services
+to complete installation.
+Like creating users for wix site.

 ## Requirements
 1. PHP 8.3 or higher
 2. Laravel 11 or higher